weaversa/cryptol-course/labs/Language/Basics.md

 myValue' = myValue && mask  // mask defined elsewhere
 ```

-Feel free to take a quick look at the [the Cryptol style
+Feel free to take a quick look at the [Cryptol style
 guide](../../cryptol-style.md) we used for creating the material in
 this course.